What am I feeling?

-There may be times where you have unexpectedly experienced grief or loss and as it is unexpected, you may experience feelings or thoughts linked to the experience of something being unexpected.
-As times, it may feel like a roller coaster.
+There may be times where you have unexpectedly experienced grief or loss, and your feelings or thoughts are intrinsically linked to the unforeseen nature of the loss.
+At times, it may feel like you are on a roller coaster ride.
 Shock, feeling numb, overwhelm and not knowing what to do are common and normal responses to a loss that was not anticipated.
 You may also find yourself very distressed, crying uncontrollably, unable to sleep, sleeping poorly or sleeping more than you would normally.
 Again, these responses are a very human and normal response to an unexpected grief and loss experience.

 I expected this but it feels so different to what I thought

 For some people, anticipating a loss and resulting grief, may provoke mourning in advance of it occurring.
 A need to prepare and make sense of the loss, in all its complexity is a very normal and human response.
 It can result in very similar feelings and thoughts to when the loss does occur.
 For others, the impending loss gives them a sense of relief and permission to think about making changes or moving beyond the loss.
 Through planning and preparation, some people allow themselves to make sense of the loss and resolve things.
 Again, these are very natural and normal responses.

-Like other experiences of loss, many people find it useful to share their experiences with a trusted friend, colleague or family member and for others it may assist to contact GriefLine on your local state hotline number to discuss your experiences with a volunteer counsellor.
+Like other experiences of loss, many people find it useful to talk with a trusted friend, colleague or family member and you can ontact GriefLine on the national toll-free number to discuss your experiences with a volunteer counsellor.
 Or tap into the Griefline online forums for peer to peer support and understanding.

 I thought I would feel fine because I had made rational sense about all of it and now that it has happened, it feels so different.